 Elizabeth Dackson shares a tutorial for quilting baptist fans on a home sewing machine at her blog Don’t Call Me Betsy.
 This is a great example of an echoing design, in which one curve is quilted and then echoed several times.

 Christina at A Few Scraps shares a tutorial for a leafy branch free-motion quilting pattern that makes a pretty all over design.
 In this pattern, the original image is rotated to cover the surface of the quilt.

 The Canyon Trail Quilt was quilted with an all over flower-and-leaf design by Connie Gresham.
 Notice how the scale of the quilting design is larger than the all over patterns above.

 Elizabeth Hartman shares 16 examples of all free-motion quilting designs you can replicate on your home machine at her blog, Oh, Fransson.
-Each of theses designs, including bubbles, ripples, dogwood and clamshell, would make a great all over quilting pattern.
+Each of these designs, including bubbles, ripples, dogwood, and clamshell, would make a great all over quilting pattern.
 These free-motion designs complement Elizabeth’s modern quilts and the projects in her online Craftsy class, Inspired Modern Quilting: 7 Small Projects with Big Style.

 When choosing an all over quilting pattern, there are a few questions to consider:

 How large or small will you quilt the all over design?
-Is it in proportion with the size of the quilt and also the patchwork blocks and pieces?
-Oftentimes, quilting an all over design in a smaller scale is a great way to hide piecing that’s not quite square or fabric that’s off grain.
+Is it in proportion to the size of the quilt and also the patchwork blocks and pieces?
+Oftentimes, quilting an all over design on a smaller scale is a great way to hide piecing that’s not quite square or fabric that’s off grain.

 What color of thread will blend well with the entire quilt top?
 Often, choosing a color that works well with the sashing and borders is a good way to go.
 A variegated thread also works well.